Latte is Synonymous with Safety

 Link Checking

-Latte automatically checks whether the variable used in the src
+Latte automatically checks whether a variable used in src

 or href